 Dr. Mary Sprunger, Professor of History at Eastern Mennonite University, will speak about "Dutch Mennonites in the City and of the City."
 Unlike elsewhere in Europe, Mennonites in seventeenth-century Holland were able to participate fully in the economic, social and cultural life of Dutch cities without fear of religious persecution.
 Despite increasing wealth and accommodation, these prosperous Mennonites contributed greatly to Anabaptist identity and survival by funding migrations to America and producing influential works like the Dordrecht Confession and the Martyrs Mirror.

 Elwood Yoder will speak about "Farmers in Search of Land, Renewal, and Religious Freedom."
 Most eighteenth-century Mennonite families farmed for a living.
 However, political difficulties, wars, and persecution pushed them to search for new land for large families.
 They found increased tolerance for their beliefs, though many migrated to Pennsylvania, Virginia, Poland, Prussia, and Ukrainian Russia in the eighteenth century.
-Mennonites sought to renew their faith, find religious freedom, and settle on fertile land where they could farm and prosper.
+Mennonites became known for innovations in agricultural methods and increased productivity.
+An Amish division took place in the early eighteenth century.
+Amish and Mennonites sought to renew their faith, find religious freedom, and settle on fertile land where they could farm and prosper.

 Caleb Schrock-Hurst will speak about "Migration, Modernization, and Mission."
 Nineteenth-century Mennonites worldwide grappled with the realities of technological and social innovation, which presented new challenges and opportunities to cohesion and faithfulness.
 The rise of modern nationalism and various technological developments led to significant migrations and divisions, setting the stage for global Anabaptist growth in the twentieth century.